The Tad 10 is back

 Accurate Measured Course, Chip Timing, Fast and flat course - this course might just give you the PB you've been after.

-Yes - there will be t-shirts and bespoke event medals given out to all our finishers on the day.
+Yes - there will be bespoke event medals given out to all our finishers on the day.

-This year we will be adding in an extra drink station - so there will be two along the route and more at the finish line.
+There will be two drink stations along the route and more at the finish line.

-The course is available to view on strava and on mapmyrun - if you want to do a recce before the race.
+The course is available to view on mapmyrun - if you want to do a recce before the race.
 On race day there will be signs and mile markers to guide you along the route.

 The Tadcaster 10 is a 10 mile road race that was established in 1983 by Tadcaster Methodist Church before Tadcaster Harriers had even been formed.
 The Harriers subsequently took it on and it was a fixture on the Summer calendar until the last race in 2002.